2025 Solar Incentives Guide for East Cocalico, PA - Tax Credits & Rebates

 In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
 Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
 This percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
 Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local East Cocalico solar panel installation expert.
+The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local East Cocalico solar panel company.

 State & Local Solar Incentives

 Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these may include tax credits, rebates and more.
-These incentives — which may be given by the state of Pennsylvania, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.
+As with federal incentives, these might include rebates, tax credits and more.
+Some incentives are offered for only a limited time, while others are ongoing.
+These local incentives might come from your county or municipality, or from the Pennsylvania government.

 Next Steps for Installing Solar in East Cocalico